DirectoryTree/ImapEngine.com/src/app/docs/usage/retrieving-folders/page.md

     description: Learn how to work with IMAP folders using ImapEngine.
 Discover how to list, create, delete, and manage email folders in your PHP application.
 ---

 ImapEngine provides a simple way to work with IMAP folders.
-Here's how to get started:

 ## Getting All Folders